dasomweb/dw-church/readme.txt

 7. Plugin settings and permissions

 == Changelog ==

+= 2.61.2 =
+* Fix: Prevent image addition when selection exceeds 16 images limit instead of auto-truncating
+* Enhancement: Show detailed alert message with current count and how many more can be added
+* Change: Require users to manually deselect images if selection would exceed 16 images

 = 2.61.1 =
 * Fix: Add error handling for wp.media.attachment().fetch() Promise in album image thumbnail rendering